WORSHIP SERVICE AND ANNOUNCEMENTS

 Lincoln and Lawrence Kohlman have joined the MCC School Kit Challenge!
 Their goal is to pack and donate 100 school kits by the end of August.
 We estimate that they will need about $850 (plus 100 bags) to meet this goal, although we will use the money we raise to make as many kits as we can!
 We hope that we can do more with the money when school supplies go on sale.
 How can you help?
 To donate, see Lincoln or Lawrence.
 To make bags for the school kits we want to pack, use the MCC website for directions and let us know how many you plan to make.
 We will plan to host a time to pack school kits.
 Let us know if you want to be invited!

 Children and Youth of BCMC: Read a book.
-Earn a Book on or before August 27: Summer vacation is almost over, but you can still earn a book for the New Hope Shelter for each BCMC library book you check out, read, and return.
-And parents, grandparents, and friends of youth, you can help by checking out a book from the children’s collection and reading it too, or with a child.
+Earn a Book.
+This summer, you can earn a book for the New Hope Shelter for each book checked out, read, and returned.
+Visit the table outside the door to the children’s room of the BCMC church library for more information.
 The challenge is to fill a whole shelf of books for homeless children and youth.
-Visit the table outside the door to the children’s room of the BCMC church library for more information.

 The Women’s & Girls Retreat will be Sept.
 9 & 10 at Camp Mennoscah sponsored by Western District Women in Mission.
 Retreat theme is “Women Talking, Listening and Creating.”
 Come for a time of friendship, fellowship, and story-telling with Tammy Duvanel Unruh, Wendy Funk Schrag and others.
 Registration information and more details will be on the Western District Conference website, in the church bulletin, on the church bulletin board.
 Follow the Western District Women in Mission on Facebook.